MrRobz/my-little-tech-life-blog/_posts/2020-05-30-hooking-up-empress-blog-with-netlify-cms.md

 For this tutorial we will be using git-gateway as our backend for Netlify CMS.
 More details can be found [here.](https://www.netlifycms.org/docs/backends-overview/)

-In your `index.html` file paste in the following contents.
+In your `index.html` file, paste in the following contents.

 ```html
 <!doctype html>